ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     `switch:RotateTo(Rotation.New(0, 90, 0), 2)`

     * `switch` tells the script to rotate the object attached to this variable.
-    * `RotateTo` is an function that tells CORE we want to rotate an object.
+    * `RotateTo` is an function that tells Core we want to rotate an object.
     * `Rotation.New` means we are telling the script to rotate our object to a new set of coordinates.
 You will almost always use `Rotation.New` when rotating an object, but when applicable you can use `Rotation.ZERO` which will rotate the object to `0, 0, 0`.
     * `(0, 90, 0)` are the x, y, and z coordinates (respectively) of where we want our switch to rotate to.
 We want to rotate our switch up along the y-axis by 90 degrees.
     * `2` is the animation duration in seconds.